 MOTAS-6 has a vector morphing feature to allow smooth transition from the sound parameters of one patch to another using external controllers.
-To access the vector morphing feature press [BUTTON-RIGHT] whilst a preset page is displayed.
+To access the vector morphing feature press [BUTTON-RIGHT] whilst the patch overview page is displayed.
 See chapter 13 for more details.